mitchross/sidero-omni-talos-proxmox-starter/omni/README.md

 Omni is Sidero's SaaS platform for managing Talos Linux clusters.
 This deployment runs it on your own infrastructure with full control over data and access.

-### Latest Version: v1.3.2 (November 2025)
+### Latest Version: v1.4.0 (December 2025)

-The latest Omni release includes important stability improvements:
+The latest Omni release includes major storage consolidation and new features:
-- ✅ **Better extension handling** - More reliable system extension management
-- ✅ **Improved state management** - Reduced stale data issues
+- ✅ **SQLite Storage Consolidation** - Discovery service, audit logs, machine logs, and secondary resources now use a single SQLite backend
+- ✅ **OIDC Provider Support** - Added support for providers without `email_verified` claim (e.g., Azure)
+- ✅ **Dynamic SAML Label Roles** - New `update_on_each_login` field for SAML role updates
+- ✅ **Machine Class Improvements** - Support for locks, node deletion, and restore operations
-- ✅ **UI fixes** - Exposed services sidebar and scrollbar issues resolved
+- ✅ **Platform Virtual Resources** - MetalPlatformConfig, CloudPlatformConfig, and SBCConfig resources
-- ✅ **Enhanced MachineSet handling** - Better cluster reference management
+- ✅ **Talos Version Protection** - Prevents downgrading below initial cluster version
+- ✅ **Force Delete Infra Resources** - Clean up MachineRequests and InfraMachines even if provider is unresponsive

+⚠️ **IMPORTANT**: v1.4.0 requires a new `--sqlite-storage-path` flag.
+See [Upgrade Notes](#upgrading-to-v140) below.

 **Recommended for new deployments**.
 Check [release notes](https://github.com/siderolabs/omni/releases) for the latest version.